U 47 – Kapitänleutnant Prien: Plot

 The film begins shortly after the outbreak of World War II when Günther Prien reports to the commander of the U-boat force, Karl Dönitz.
-Dönitz orders Prien as commander of U-47 to penetrate the Royal Navy's primary base at Scapa Flow to inflict as much damage as possible.
+Dönitz orders Prien as commander of U-47 to infiltrate the Royal Navy's primary base at Scapa Flow to inflict as much damage as possible.
 Prien accomplishes his mission and receives a hero's welcome on his return.

-Following these events, pastor Kille, a former schoolmate of Prien, approaches Prien in the need for help.
+Following these events, pastor Kille, a former schoolmate of Prien, approaches Prien in need of help.
 Kille offers refuge to victims of Nazi oppression.
 Prien initially declines, stating he is a soldier and not involved in politics.
 The attempt by Kille's sister Alwine, who is engaged to Prien's first officer Thomas Birkeneck, also fails to convince Prien.

 As the war progresses, Prien is plagued by his bad conscience, asking himself if his attitude is correct.
 A dramatic incident occurs following the sinking of a freighter.
 U-47 rescues two survivors.
 These turn out to be German refugees who are trying to escape from Nazi Germany.
-The two chose to remain at sea over the prospect of returning to Germany.
+The two choose to remain at sea over the prospect of returning to Germany.

 Prien finally believes, that as a figure of public interest, he could influence and change something for the better.
 He goes to visit the imprisoned pastor Kille.
-Prien promises him help, not realizing that their conversation is overheard.
-Thus Prien himself gets into the focus of the Gestapo, the Secret State Police.
+Prien promises him help, not realizing that their conversation is being monitored.
+Thus Prien himself attracts the attention of the Gestapo, the secret police.

 The visit remains without consequences for Prien.
-U-47 is sunk on his next war patrol.
+U-47 is sunk on its next war patrol.
 Prien and his cook (Der Smut) are rescued by a British ship, which is then sunk by another German submarine under the command of Prien's former first officer, Birkeneck.
-Prien's hat is retrieved from the sea putting Birkeneck in a state of shock.
+Prien's hat is retrieved from the sea, putting Birkeneck in a state of shock.
 Subsequently, he fails to give the order to dive on time and his boat is sunk by attacking enemy aircraft.